lsst-ts/tssw_developer_guide/doc/index.rst

 * Internal Libraries, tools and similar items will NOT be considered components.
   However, they should have documentation that outlines their functionality.
   Components using this functionality should link to the CSC's documentation site.
-* Requirements & Schedule of the component is determined by the `Product Owner <https://confluence.lsstcorp.org/display/LTS/TSS+Product+Owner>`_ & the Component Developer.
+* Requirements & Schedule of the component is determined by the :term:`Product Owner` & the Component Developer.
   These two must work in tandem to determine what the resulting component shall be.
-  There is a `bi-weekly sprint planning meeting <https://confluence.lsstcorp.org/display/LTS/Jira>`_ to help facilitate this process.
+  There is a :ref:`bi-weekly sprint planning meeting <jira:Sprints>` to help facilitate this process.
 * Each application should have an unrestricted, high-level lsst.io site that defines and/or contains:

   * Release roadmap